|Programming Microsoft ASP.NET MVC, 3rd Ed|

 However, you can't help but feel Esposito isn't entirely convinced by his own arguments.

 So ASP.NET web forms is dead as a future technology and its is time to learn a new way.
-This book attempts to provide an easier transition to ASP.NET MVC 5.0.
+This book attempts to provide a transition to ASP.NET MVC 5.0.

 Part 1 of the book, four chapters in total, covers the fundamentals and naturally this has hardly changed in structure from the previous edition.